winterdharma/DharmaPearls/01_agama/samyukta/01/index.md

 <h1><a href="../index.html">The Related Discourses</a>
 <h2>1.
 The Aggregates</h2>

-<p>This group of <em>sūtra</em>s has the common theme of describing the five aggregates and how they relate to Buddhist practice.
-These aggregates are form, feeling, perception, volition, and consciousness.
-The five aggregates represent the things that a person can identify with as a self, and they are the basic constituents of everyday experience and existence.
-When they come together, they form sentient beings, which in Buddhist thought includes animals, humans, and other beings like spirits, demons, and gods.</p>
+<p>This group of <em>sūtra</em>s has the common theme of describing the five aggregates (C. 五陰, P. <em>pañca khandhā</em>, S. <em>pañca skandhāḥ</em>) and how they relate to Buddhist practice.
+These aggregates are form, feeling, conception, volition, and consciousness.
+The five aggregates represent the things that a person can identify with as a self, and they are the basic constituents of everyday experience and existence.</p>

+<p>Specifically, form represents the physical and visible aspects of a person.
+Feeling represents the experience of pleasant, painful, and neutral feelings.
+Conception represents the conceptual and perceptual content of experience.
+Volition represents the actions that a person takes, which can be physical, verbal, or mental, though it is sometimes reduced to the intentions that produce all three kinds of action.
+Consciousness represents the mind that is aware and discerns specific things, and which in turn is conditioned by experience.
+When these five things come together, they form sentient beings, which in Buddhist thought include animals, humans, and other supernatural beings like spirits, demons, and gods.</p>

 <p>The Aggregates group consists of 110 full <em>sūtra</em>s plus 68 abbreviated variant <em>sūtra</em>s for a total of 178.
 The material spans fascicles 1, 10, 3, 2, and 5 of <cite>Taisho</cite> No. 99, which have been placed in this order according to Yinshun’s reconstruction.</p>